The Hero's Journey:

 So, take a breath and take the time to consider your life as a Hero’s Journey and how you might begin to resolve the problem of your life.

 Here you will find information on how to:

-- Consider your life as a Hero’s Journey;
+- view your life as a Hero’s Journey;

-- Use the Hero’s Journey as a mudmap for problem solving;
+- use the Hero’s Journey as a mudmap for problem solving it;

-- Learn from examples of Hero’s Journeys from literature and movies; and
+- read and view examples of Hero’s Journeys from literature and movies; and

 What is the Hero's Journey?